nashalexander/nashalexander.github.io/content/page/about/index.md

 image: background.jpg
 ---

-Software Engineer with a passion for exploration.
-My interests are in embedded systems, high performance computing, and artificial intelligence/machine learning.
+A Software Engineer with a passion for exploration!

-Currently focused on computer vision and generative AI.
+My interests include:
+ - Video Processing
+ - Computer Vision
+ - High Performance Computing
+ - Machine Learning
+ - Game Development
+ - Embedded Systems

+I'm an avid fan of modern C++, but I'll work in any language.